Costa-Marcos/Demo/README.md

 Connecting with GitHub

-1. Pushing updates do GitHub
+1. Pushing updates to GitHub
+2. Pulling updates to local repository